lab11/socitrack/software/analysis/README.md

 The script entitled `tottagLogManagement.py` can be used to fully manage the log files stored on any TotTag's SD Card.
 It allows you to list the files present on a device, download them individually or as a whole, and erase them.

-If you have never run this script before, you may first need to install the PySerial package using one of the following commands (depending on if you are using Python version 2 or 3):

-For Python 2: `pip install pyserial`

-For Python 3: `pip3 install pyserial`

 To run the script, first ensure that your TotTag is connected to your computer via USB, then enter the following in a terminal (again the `python` command